OCA/purchase-workflow/purchase_order_line_deep_sort/README.rst

 You can set the default sort order for the current company or you can set sort order for a particular purchase order.

+Section, subsection and note lines are not part of the sorting: they stay where you placed them, and the sorting criteria is only applied to the product lines inside each of the blocks they delimit.

 **Table of contents**

 .. contents::